-- 15. Colombia reported on its efforts to keep national mine action standards up to date, highlighting that in 2022 it completed 17 Technical Standards within its National Mine Action Standards and that with the participation of the mine action sector, several of the annexes of the operational level Standards were updated (Action #5). - 16.Colombia reported on its efforts to maintain an accurate and up-to-date information management system highlighting the central role of information management in its planning, monitoring and evaluation of tasks.
-Colombia also reported that Information management system was used to develop the Strategic plan (2020-2025) (Action #9). - 17.
+- 15. Colombia reported on its efforts to keep national mine action standards up to date, highlighting that in 2023 and with the participation of the AICMA sector, the consultation, preparation and issuance of Annex G "Assignment of areas that present instability factors in terms of security and attention to specific events" was carried out as part of the Colombian Technical Standard 6483 2021 "Assignment of Humanitarian Demining tasks".
+(Action #5) - 16.
+Colombia reported on its efforts to maintain an accurate and up-to-date information management system, including the role of information management for planning, monitoring and evaluation of tasks.
+Colombia also reported that Information management system was used to develop the Strategic plan, (2020-2025), and that in 2023, the Information management system maintained the quality certification of the statistical operation "Results of Humanitarian Demining Operations.
+(Action #9) - 17.
 Colombia reported on its efforts to improve the effectiveness and efficiency of survey and clearance, including by the adoption of technical standards based on comments and feedback from organisations.
-Colombia further indicated that humanitarian demining organizations have increased their respective capacities.
 (Action #27).